abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ```

 ## Running the master script
-There's a master script `service-run.sh` that will read the environment variables and will try to guess the VM IP address.
+There's a master script `service-run.sh` that reads the environment variables and tries to guess the VM IP address.
 The script will fail(2) if:
-- It could not get the IP address
+- Could not get the IP address
-- It could not SSH connect to the VM IP address
+- Could not make an SSH connection to the VM IP address

-Then, finally, it will run `ansible` using `docker`, and perform the necessary steps (`playbooks`) to deploy and run the Nginx web front-end and the Python FastAPI backend application.
+Finally, it will run `ansible` using `docker`, and execute the necessary steps (`playbooks`) to deploy and run the Nginx web front-end and the Python FastAPI backend application.

 ```sh
 bash service-run.sh
 ```
-> `sh service-run.sh` should also run
+> `sh service-run.sh` should run as well

 ## Stopping the containers
 There's a stop shell script called `service-stop.sh`.
-It bootstraps ansible container again and connect to the VM to stop and remove the docker containers and docker networks
+It bootstraps ansible container again and connects to the VM to stop and remove the docker containers and docker networks.
 ```sh
 sh service-stop.sh
 ```